sainttlaurel/AI-POWERED-INVENTORY/README.md

 ## Notes

-This was made for a school project so it's not perfect.
+This was made for a just project so it's not perfect.
 Some things could be better but it works for what it needs to do.

 The forecasting is pretty basic - just calculates averages and estimates.
 The chatbot uses simple pattern matching, nothing fancy.